Adroiti/docs-for-code-review-tools/RuboCop/Lint-EmptyInterpolation.md

 ## Description

-This cop checks for empty interpolation.
+This rule checks for empty interpolation.

-### Example
+## Examples

 ```ruby
 # bad